Asad101001/OOPs_Week-7_Lab_Task/README.md

 # OOPs Week-7 Lab Task

 ## Overview
 This repository contains the proper code, testing and UMLs of Multidimensional Vector and Range.
-The objective is to also implemen Python classes that strictly follow OOP principles such as encapsulation, inheritance,  and polymorphism.
+The objective is to also implement Python classes that follow OOP principles such as encapsulation, inheritance,  and polymorphism.

 ## Project Structure
 ```